 - B-32 XC Course GPS (many export options)

 The course is marked so you can follow it.
-Orange and black arrows, and orange flagging tape will guide you.
-However, you may need to use common sense and some navigation skills of your own.
+Orange and black arrows will guide you.
+Always use common sense and some navigation skills of your own.
 The basic rule of thumb is do not turn unless instructed to do so.
 Keep your eyes up and be looking for signage.
 If you are confused, follow the tracks of those in front of you.
 Familiarize yourself with the course and have a good sense of where you’re going before race day.
 Print off the course description and take it with you.
 Wait for someone who knows the route.
 Take responsibility for yourself and do not let yourself go awry!